top of page

 • Chaucee Stillman

-September is Suicide Prevention & Awareness Month, which is a great time to talk openly about mental health and share resources that can save lives.
+September is Suicide Prevention & Awareness Month, a vital time to discuss mental health openly and share resources that can save lives.
 One of the most effective tools in suicide prevention is something called a safety plan.

 A safety plan is a simple, step-by-step guide designed to help you (or someone you love) stay safe during moments of crisis.

-We can’t predict the future, but we can plan for the moments when things feel overwhelming.
-That’s exactly what a safety plan does - it makes sure you’re not left to figure it out alone.
+We can’t predict the future, but we can prepare for those overwhelming moments.
+That’s exactly what a safety plan does - it ensures you’re not left to navigate these feelings alone.

 What Is a Safety Plan?

-Having a safety plan in place doesn’t mean you’re failing - it's actually a proactive step towards protecting yourself and honoring your life.
+Having a safety plan in place doesn’t mean you’re failing - it's a proactive step toward protecting yourself and honoring your life.

 What to Include in a Safety Plan

-1. Warning Signs - Recognize the thoughts, feelings, or situations that let you know you might be heading into a difficult moment.
-For example: changes in sleep, withdrawing from others, or feeling hopeless.
+Recognize the thoughts, feelings, or situations that signal you might be heading into a difficult moment.
+For example, changes in sleep, withdrawing from others, or feeling hopeless.

-2. Coping Strategies - Write down safe, healthy activities you can do on your own to help calm or distract yourself.
-Things like deep breathing, journaling, walking outside, or listening to music.
+Write down safe, healthy activities you can do on your own to help calm or distract yourself.
+Think of things like deep breathing, journaling, walking outside, or listening to music.
 Remember what has worked before in tough times or a strategy you think would help.

-3. Support Network - List the names and phone numbers of people you can reach out to for connection and support - friends, family members, mentors, or faith leaders.
+List the names and phone numbers of people you can reach out to for connection and support—friends, family members, mentors, or faith leaders.

-5. Crisis Resources Always include immediate crisis contacts.
-In the U.S., you can call or text 988 to connect with the Suicide & Crisis Lifeline - available 24/7.
+Always include immediate crisis contacts.
+In the U.S., you can call or text 988 to connect with the Suicide & Crisis Lifeline, available 24/7.

 How to Build Your Plan